catzy007/catzy007.github.io/blog/posts/2019-11-25-my-journey-to-pcie-or-vga-passtrough-in-kvm/index.md

 VM and pass a Video Graphic Adapter and use it as normal Windows machine...
 Neat.
 So here's my journey.

 Make sure that your hardware support [Hypervisor](https://en.wikipedia.org/wiki/Hypervisor) first, make sure that your Processor, Chipset, and Motherboard support VT-D or AMD-Vi.
-Here i'm using X58 based motherboard from ASUS Z8NA-D6 and Xeon X5670.
+Here i'm using LGA1366 based motherboard ASUS Z8NA-D6 and Xeon X5670.
 As for PCIE device, i'm using my Radeon RX 560.
+As for Operating system, i'm using Xubuntu 18.04 and kernel version 4.15.0-70-generic if you curious about it.
 For more information, you can read <https://en.wikipedia.org/wiki/List_of_IOMMU-supporting_hardware> and <https://wiki.xen.org/wiki/VTd_HowTo> and don't forget to enable that in BIOS.
 Make sure that you have two video adapter.
 Here i have onboard Aspeed as primary display and RX 560 that will be